 The world of cryptocurrency is filled with acronyms and unique terminology.
-Whether you are a new investor, a day trader or just a person who is interested in the blockchain concept, understanding this unique language is essential.
+If you are a crypto investor or a person who is interested in the blockchain concept, understanding this unique language is essential.

 Connecting Users Without a Middleman

-Decentralized applications are designed to connect users with one another, without the use of a middleman to manage the information that user provides.
-This is a much different concept than the traditional website, which relies on the use of a middleman to complete transactions.
+Decentralized applications are designed to connect users and service providers, without the need of a middleman.
+This is a very different concept than the traditional applications, which rely on the use of middlemen to complete transactions and provide trust.

 When you bring up the Uber app on your phone, your information goes to Uber, and the site connects you with available cars in your area.
 Without the Uber middleman, there is no car and no safe ride home at the end of the night.

-The DAPP concept is much newer and much harder to define.
-In fact, there is not one accepted definition of a DAPP, but there are a few common characteristics that all DAPPS have in common.
+The Dapp concept is much newer and much harder to define.
+In fact, there is no one accepted definition of a Dapp, but there are a few common characteristics that all Dapps have in common.

 The world of cryptocurrency is known for its decentralized nature, and that decentralization is at the heart of how these unique payment systems work.
-The decentralization of Ethereum and other cryptocurrencies help to create a secure, anonymous and safe form of payment, something that has powerful implications for the future of business, government, and individuals.
+The decentralization of Ethereum and other cryptocurrencies helps to create a secure, anonymous, and safe form of payment, something that has powerful implications for the future of business, government, and individuals.